tetherless-world/mowgli-etl/README.md

 The `rpi_combined` pipeline "loads" the outputs of the other pipelines into its `data/rpi_combined/loaded` directory in the CSKG CSV format.

-# Augmenting a CSKG release

-Activate the virtual environment as above, then run:

-    python3 -m mowgli_etl.cli etl rpi_combined

-Download the latest CSKG release .zip file (e.g., `cskg_v004.zip`) into `data/cskg_release/extracted`.
-You can also pass an existing path to the command below as `--cskg-release-zip-file-path`.

-Run

-    python3 -m mowgli_etl.cli augment-cskg-release

-This produces an augmented .zip file in the same directory as the CSKG release .zip.

 # Development

 ## Overview